 Burning pain or tingling in the hands and feet.
-In men this can happen as early as 2 to 8 years of age.
-In women it occurs later in childhood or adolescence.
+This can happen as early as 2 to 8 years of age in men.
+In women, it occurs later in childhood or adolescence.
 Episodes of severe pain, which can last from minutes to days, are called “Fabry crises.”

 The lack of sweat production.
 This affects more men than women.

 Acne.
-This reddish-purple rash is slightly raised and occurs between the navel and the knees.
-It’s called angiokeratoma.
+This reddish-purple rash is slightly raised between the navel and the knees.
+It is called angiokeratoma.

 Abnormal corneas The blood vessels in the eyes may look different, but this does not affect vision.

 As the Type 1 Fabry Disease progresses, the symptoms become more severe.
-When people with type 1 reach age 30 and 40, they can develop kidney disease, heart disease and stroke.
+When people with type 1 reach the age of 30 and 40, they can develop kidney disease, heart disease, and stroke.

 Symptoms of Fabry Disease Type 2

-People with Fabry Disease Type 2 also develop problems in these areas, although usually later in life, in their 30 to 60 years.
+People with Fabry Disease Type 2 also develop problems in these areas, although usually in their 30 to 60 years later in life.

 A progressive decrease in renal function, which progresses to renal failure.

-Enlarged heart, angina (chest pain related to the heart), irregular heartbeat, thickening of the heart muscle and, finally, heart failure.
+Enlarged heart, angina (chest pain related to the heart), irregular heartbeat, thickening of the heart muscle, and heart failure.

 Stomach problems.
 About 50-60 percent of women with Fabry disease may have pain and diarrhea.